Income tax Dates

 Reports are due by the 20th of the month following the month in which the interest income was paid to the investor.
 You only need to report for the periods in which you make a payment and withhold tax on that payment.

-You do not need to provide resident withholding tax certificates to investors who have provided you their IRD number, but you do need to give them to investors who have not.
+You do not need to provide resident withholding tax certificates to investors who have provided you their IRD number, but you do need to give them to those who have not.
+This also applies to dividends treated as interest and when an agent or trustee withholds RWT from dividends.

 All withheld tax must be paid by the 20th of the month following the month in which the interest income was paid to the investor.

-From 1 April 2020 the 'non-declaration' rate for RWT on interest income will be 45% if the recipient has not supplied an IRD number.
-If they have supplied an IRD number but not specified a rate, the 'default' rate of 33% will apply.
+From 1 April 2020 the 'non-declaration' rate for RWT on interest income is 45% if the recipient has not supplied an IRD number.